-September is back to school time, even if you haven’t been in education for decades, because it’s also the hottest time of year for new book releases, and that makes it the perfect excuse to do some learning of your own if you’re on a quest to live a more sustainable life.
-We’ve rounded up some of the best - and most varied - new publications to get stuck into, so grab a cuppa, put your feet up and get reading.
+If you’re on a quest to live a more sustainable life, we’ve rounded up some of the best - and most varied - new publications to get stuck into, so grab a cuppa, put your feet up and get reading.

 The Weekday Vegetarians, by Jenny Rosenstrach

 This book does exactly what its sub heading says on the tin - ‘100 Recipes and a Real-life Plan for Eating Less Meat’ is a practical guide to cutting down on your meat consumption in a more manageable way if there are some reluctant meat-loving members of your household, leaving them the weekends to eat what they like.
 Eating less meat is an action that has been proven to have an enormous positive impact on the environment.
 In fact, just skipping one beef meal per week for a year saves the equivalent emissions to driving 348 miles in a car, so imagine the difference you could make by becoming a weekday vegetarian.

 It’s Your Loss, by Robyn Donaldson and Emma Hopkinson

 These #TOGETHERBAND Ambassadors bonded when they were both grieving for loved ones; Robyn, is estranged from her mother and lost her mother-figure, her grandmother, to cancer, and Emma’s mother died from breast cancer.
 Together, they set up Other’s Day, a social media movement to support anyone who finds celebration days like Mother’s Day and Father’s Day difficult.
 They’ve now written a book together, which is a sensitive and practical guide to navigating loss.